bhauman/moriscore/README.md

 You can create wrapped Mori data structures from native javascript structures by simply passing javascript structures into the `m_` function.
-The javascript strutures are coerced with the mori function `js_to_clj`.
+The javascript structures are coerced with the mori function `js_to_clj`.

 ```javascript